chopyy/dtuchsch.github.io/_posts/2015-06-30-RT-PREEMPT-on-Raspberry-PI.md

 After successful compilation the compiled kernel is located under *arch/arm/boot/*.

 ## Flash the compiled kernel
-After compiling the kernel we can flash the image onto the RPI.
+We can now flash the image onto the RPI.
 First, plug in your SD card from RPI and type `lsblk` to list all drives:

-This shows something like below:
+This should show something like below:

 ```bash
 NAME